-- Financial wellness: small group discussions on debt, saving and financial management, building understanding on planning and decision-making both now and for the future. - Pensions savings: digital tool allowing people to check if they are on track for their objectives in retirement and the impact of changing pension contributions and retirement age.
+- Financial wellness: small group discussions on debt, saving and financial management, building understanding of planning and decision-making both now and for the future. - Pensions savings: a digital tool allowed people to check if they are on track for their objectives in retirement and the impact of changing pension contributions and retirement ages. - Health and wellbeing: a one-to-one biometric assessment with an external clinician offered health tests and confidential counselling, plus an app for ongoing monitoring and an action plan.

-- Health and well-being: a one-to-one biometric assessment with an external clinician offering health tests and confidential counselling, plus an App for ongoing monitoring and an action plan. - Career, skills and work-life: 75-minute seminar run by an external expert covering how careers are changing, options available and action planning to maximise work-life balance.
+Career, skills and work-life: a 75-minute seminar run by an external expert covered how careers are changing, the options available and action planning to maximise work-life balance.